mynksnh/ArchKatas2022/Readme.md

 Reliability
 Recoverability

-TODO: Provider Reasons, Cost of downtime is low
+TODO: Provide Reasons, Cost of downtime is low

 ## Context
 We start modelling the architecture of the system by envisioning the entire system as a black box.
 The Context model identifies all external actors and their interactions with the system.